Plant Taxonomy of Hollyhock Plants:

 Meaning of Names, "Hollyhocks," "Alcea":

-According to The English Cottage Garden Nursery, Alcea "comes from the Greek 'alkaia', meaning Mallow.
-It is possible its name is also a corruption of 'holy' - the plant was alleged to have been brought back here [i.e., to England -- ed.] with the Crusades.
+According to The English Cottage Garden Nursery, Alcea "comes from the Greek 'alkaia', meaning Mallow."
+The same source suggests the possibility that the name, "hollyhock" is "a corruption of 'holy' - the plant was alleged to have been brought back here [i.e., to England -- ed.] with the Crusades.
 It may also have been called Hock Leaf because it was used to reduce the swelling in horses' hocks."
 Maltese cross is also thought to have been brought to Europe from the East during the Crusades.